pysojic/InterviewPrepCpp/README.md

 # C++ Container and Construct Implementations

 This repository is a collection of various implementations of containers and other C++ constructs.
-The primary goal is to serve as a personal training resource for exploring and understanding C++ programming concepts and techniques.
+The primary goal is to serve as a training resource for exploring and understanding C++ programming concepts and techniques.

 ## Overview